My version: Hardback

-I remember Michael Elkins, as I was growing up in the UK, as the BBC’s Jerusalem correspondent.
+I remember Michael Elkins – from when I was growing up in the UK – as the BBC’s Jerusalem correspondent.
 I can still picture him reporting on, or after, the 1967 war and all the various events that happened from then on and thought out the ’70’s and ’80’s.
 I remember his matter-of-fact, authoritative style, most often with a night shot of Jerusalem behind him, as when he was reporting live into the BBC’s tea-time news bulletins, it was late evening or night over in Jerusalem.

 I’m not going to try and ramble on about how interesting and passionate the book is here.
 This is copied from the inside cover of the hardback I have:

 This is a powerful book about the resistance of the Jews in Europe during the Second World War and of the activities of a handful of the survivors of concentration camps who, after 1945, determined to avenge some of the millions of their dead brethren.